 When the holy is repeated it is for emphasis; instead of saying, “very holy” the author might say “holy holy” or “holy of holies.”
 When holy is repeated three times (as in Isaiah 6:3) it is means, basically, “the holiest thing ever.”
 Only God is holy, holy, holy.

 As Christians we are 1) called holy and 2) told to grow in holiness.

 We are holy because we have been chosen to be God’s people, his children.
 2 Peter 1:9 says, “But you are a chosen people, a royal priesthood, a holy nation, God’s special possession, that you may declare the praises of him who called you out of darkness into his wonderful light.”
 We are set apart with a purpose of declaring his praises.

 We are also holy because Jesus has washed away our sins making us legally sinless or pure (more on that when we get to salvation and atonement).

-We are called holy, and told to act holy.
+We are called holy, but we are also told to act holy or become holy.
 “But just as he who called you is holy, so be holy in all you do; for it is written: ‘Be holy, because I am holy.'”
 (1 Peter 1: 15-16).
-We are holy people and we should act holy.
+We are holy (holy/legally innocent) people and we should act holy (do things without sin).

 We are separated from the world to God.
 We are separated from sin to right-living.